Xcopy Deployment of an ASP.NET Web Forms Application

 In this lesson, you will learn how to deploy an ASP.NET Web Forms XAF application using the Xcopy Deployment method.
 This method is named after the xcopy command-line utility, which copies files from one location to another.
 With this method, you copy the application files from the Developer Workstation to the Web Server.

 Instead of the xcopy utility, you can use Windows Explorer or other file manager to copy files.
 However, in certain cases, a command-line utility can be more convenient than graphical user interface (GUI) tools.
 To learn more about the xcopy command capabilities, refer to the xcopy document.

-Perform the following steps at the Developer Workstation to prepare the ASP.NET application for Xcopy deployment.
+Perform the following steps at the Developer Workstation to prepare the ASP.NET Web Forms application for Xcopy deployment.

 Open the MySolution solution in Visual Studio.
 In the Solution Explorer, expand the MySolution.Web\References folder.
 Select assemblies whose names start with “DevExpress”.
 If you use Entity Framework, third-party controls or modules, select their assemblies as well.
 In the Properties window, set the CopyLocal property to True.